Things I did well:

 - PAR Group (now Omen Research Group): I created the working ParGroup.org website, email system, and contact form for researchers and interested people to get involved with the PAR Group.
 PAR Group was discussed and approved of on previous calls, and passed on-chain in my contributor proposal.
 However, I made the mistake of waiting to finish PAR Group until months after the discussion about it, due to a focus on Swapr and away from Omen.
 Because I waited, the plan for PAR Group was no longer fresh in people’s minds, and there was some confusion and miscommunication around the launch and Twitter announcement.
 The mistake I made here was that I should have brought up PAR Group on a more recent strategy call to cement the plans before PAR Group’s launch, instead of after.
 Based on the most recent strategy discussion about it, PAR Group will be shifted to be called Omen Research Group, to further align the mission of establishing Omen as a thought leader in the prediction market space.
 Omen Research Group’s mission will be to help Omen achieve its long term mission as being a platform for others to build on, with other prediction markets as partners and Omen users, not competitors.

-- Marketing: Conduct cross-channel marketing for DXdao’s product suite, with a primary focus on Twitter.
+- Marketing: Conduct cross-channel marketing for DXdao’s product suite.

 - Writing: Work on writing/editing/ideation for various projects and initiatives.